Dr Jana Anderson

 Sustainable protein sources

-For example, for a well-nourished adult, we know that decreasing the amount of red meat (especially beef and lamb) and treating it as a luxury rather then staple, would drastically reduce the impact of their food on the environment as well as protect their health.
+For example, for a well-nourished adult, we know that decreasing the amount of red meat and treating it as a luxury rather then a staple, it would drastically reduce the impact of our food on the environment as well as protect our health.
 People are concerned about transport, flight carbon footprint etc, but adapting our diet to plant-based sources is easy to achieve and needs to happen now.

 Agriculture is the single highest driver of climate and environmental change and is behind as much as 30% global greenhouse gas emissions with red meat and other animal products responsible for more than half of these.
 This is despite providing only a fifth of the calories we eat and drink.
 By opting for the traditional Sunday roast, and choosing food that is plant, poultry and fish-based for the rest of the week, we can feed the expanding human population and strictly protect the environment and the biodiversity that we deeply depend on to survive both for us and for our future generations.